lokalized/lokalized-java/README.md

 * Exact strings-file locale matches win first, including CLDR-canonical equivalents for deprecated or legacy language tags
 * CLDR parent locales are considered before looser language-only matches.
 For example, `en-AU` can prefer a configured `en-001` file before `en`
 * Matching is script-aware when CLDR likely-subtag data can infer a script.
 For example, `zh-TW` can match `zh-Hant`, and `sr-Latn` is distinct from `sr-Cyrl`
+* The Norwegian macrolanguage tag `no` and Norwegian Bokmål tag `nb` bridge to each other as a compatibility fallback; exact files still win first
 * If multiple supported files share the same language and no exact, parent, or script-aware match resolves the request, `tiebreakerLocalesByLanguageCode` controls which locale wins
 * `Locale.ROOT`, `und`, wildcard-only ranges, empty preference lists, and unmatched requests resolve to the configured fallback locale